tvili999/node-tools/README.md

 # Node-tools

-This is my private collection of things I often use.
+This is a collection of useful things for nodejs apps.
 Docs for all modules are in the docs folder.